-Visitors wishing to goto the Tall Trees Grove must apply online for a free permit.
-These are limited to 50 parties for each day, and permits are issued upto 48-hours ahead of time.
+Visitors wishing to go to the Tall Trees Grove must apply online for a free permit.
+These are limited to 50 parties for each day, and permits are issued up to 24-hours ahead of time.
 Tall Trees permits are no longer issued in person at our visitor centers.

 Remember to stay on trail.

 Luckily, there are many other trails in the redwood parks that are easier to access and physically easier to hike.
 These other trails will also will lead you to equally beautiful old-growth redwood groves.
 If you want our best suggestion for an alternative to the Tall Trees Trail, we suggest the Prairie Creek-Foothill Trail Loop.
 It is very easy to get to, it has redwoods just as tall, and that loop is much easier on the knees and heart.